 Propeller delivers consistent and significant clinical improvements

 Propeller’s consistent improvements in disease control and medication adherence are seen across diverse patient populations, settings and geographies.
-Propeller has been studied in 15+ clinical studies totalling over 2,500 patients and has been deployed in more than 40 commercial programs across the US to date
+Propeller has been studied in 25+ clinical studies totaling over 2,500 patients and has been deployed in more than 40 commercial programs across the US to date

 Propeller users see consistent reductions in rescue inhaler use